A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Dyadic CART

 We can now define the Dyadic CART estimator for a tuning parameter $\lambda > 0$,

 Equivalently, we can also define $\hat{\theta}^{(\lambda)} = P_{S_{\hat{\pi}^{(\lambda)}}} y$, where $\hat{\pi}^{(\lambda)}$ is a data dependent partition defined as

-In the above, for any $\pi \in \mathcal{P}_{\rdp,d,n}$, $S_\pi$ denotes the subspace of $\R^{L_{d,n}}$ which consists of all arrays which are constant on every rectangle of $\pi$ and $P_{S_\pi}$ denotes the orthogonal projection matrix on that subspace.
+In the above, for any $\pi \in \mathcal{P}_{\rdp,d,n}$, $|\pi|$ denotes the number of rectangles constituting $\pi$, $S_\pi$ denotes the subspace of $\R^{L_{d,n}}$ which consists of all arrays which are constant on every rectangle of $\pi$ and $P_{S_\pi}$ denotes the orthogonal projection matrix on that subspace.
 The discrete optimization problem in the last display can be solved by a dynamic programming algorithm in $O_{d}(N)$ time which makes fast computation of Dyadic CART possible.